achepko/jscomplex_back-end_test/README.md

 test project dec-2022 chepko

+start project - npm run start:dev

-Password for all roles: !RenloAc123
+Password for all users which are already registered: !RenloAc123